Hotel MARCO. A project by Michael Lin & rvr arquitectos

 - Mini-fridge with a

-- Bed base, wardrobe and general container unit made out of MDF board lacquered in shiny white RAL 9003
+- Wardrobe and general container unit made out of MDF board lacquered in shiny white RAL 9003

 - Auxiliary table model Twist from the collection mo, Martínez Otero